swayf/grako/README.rst

     def myrulename(self, ast):
         return ast

 The methods in the delegate class return the same AST_ received as parameter, but custom semantic classes can override the methods to have them return anything (for example, a `Semantic Graph`_).
-The base class can be used as a template for the final parser.
+The semantics class can be used as a template for the final semantics implementation, which can omit methods for the rules it is not interested in.

 .. _`Semantic Graph`: http://en.wikipedia.org/wiki/Abstract_semantic_graph